 Cruise Port Stop Guide: Geiranger, Norway

 Small – mighty – impressive.
 Geiranger knows how to captivate and is a place so renowned for its beauty, that Norway’s own Princess Märtha Louise chose this location for the site of her nuptials in 2024!
 Even in a country renowned for its fjords, Geirangerfjord stands out with its towering high waterfalls, the emerald-green scenery and near-sheer fjord walls.
 You made the absolute best decision in choosing a cruise itinerary that includes sailing through the Norwegian fjords with a stop in Geiranger.
-And here’s my cruise port guide on how to maximize your day in what very well may be the most beautiful place in Norway (and many have argued to me in the world!)

 - book activities via GetYourGuide(GYG) or Viator & day/spa/pool passes with ResortPass